loics2/sorta/README.md

     sorta sort

-Everything matching one of your rules will be moved.
+Everything file matching one of your rules will be moved.
 In this case, the file `doc--cv.pdf` will be moved at `~/documents/cv.pdf`, or `friday.mp3` at `~/music/friday.mp3`.

 ## The config file
 The rules (and other options) are stored in the `.sortaconfig` file at the root of the drop folder.